pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 It takes a few minutes to go into effect as CloudFlare sets up a certificate for you.
 At the free level, the certificate they provide will be one that is also used for some other domains, but it will be a fully valid certificate.

-It's important to use *Full* protection mode.
+It's important to use __Full__ protection mode.
 Because Pantheon provides HTTPS service out of the box you can encrypt end-to-end, but because the certificate provided by Pantheon is for the sandbox domain you cannot use the "strict" mode:

 ![SSL Details](/source/docs/assets/images/cloudflare-ssl-types.png)

-However, this free option still provides solid security for your website—the traffic is fully encrypted end-to-end.
+While "full" more is not the highest security setting, it is available for free, and provides much better security for your website compared to "flexible" as the traffic is fully encrypted end-to-end.

+Customers wanting to use CloudFlare in "strict" mode can do so by purchasing their own certificate and setting that up on their Pantheon site.

 ## Testing Under HTTPS